christianengineer/christianengineer.github.io/_posts/2024-03-03-waste-to-resource-matching-system-for-peru-communities-tensorflow-scikit-learn-fastapi-prometheus.md

 ---
-title: Waste-to-Resource Matching System for Peru Communities (TensorFlow, Scikit-Learn, FastAPI, Prometheus) Matches waste producers with recycling and upcycling companies, turning community waste into income-generating resources
 date: 2024-03-03
+description: We will be using TensorFlow for image recognition to identify waste items, and for resource matching to connect waste producers with efficient waste management services.
+layout: article
 permalink: posts/waste-to-resource-matching-system-for-peru-communities-tensorflow-scikit-learn-fastapi-prometheus
-layout: article
+title: Inefficient Waste Management, TensorFlow for Resource Matching
 ---

 ## AI Waste-to-Resource Matching System for Peru Communities